 Julie Candelaria is a Denver-based consultant specializing in product management, marketing, program and project management, strategic planning, supply chain and contract management.
 She brings to LEH a passion for launching new programs and processes from strategy through to execution.
 Julie’s expertise includes more than 20 years of experience in the telecom/broadband industry supporting commercial customers ranging from small business to enterprise.
 Julie’s career also includes senior-level experience in community development, having led special projects and geographic market expansion for a leading U.S. microfinance organization and serving as lead consultant on business model analysis in the community college sector.

-Barbara Eckblad, founder of Barbara Eckblad Consulting Group, is a Milwaukee-based consultant specializing in business planning for small to mid-sized companies and operations improvement for community development financial institutions.
-Barbara’s career in financial services started as a clerk typist in a bank credit department after college.
-She went on to become a commercial credit analyst and then entrepreneur, building a commercial and residential real estate firm from start-up to $17 million in annual sales.
+Barbara Eckblad, founder of The Eckblad Group, is a Midwest-based consultant serving community development financial institutions nationwide.
+From a clerical role in a bank credit department after college, Barbara went on to become a commercial credit analyst and then entrepreneur, building a commercial and residential real estate firm from start-up to $17 million in annual sales.
 She transitioned the firm to employee ownership so she could dedicate the second half of her career to community service work.
 That led her to the U.S. microfinance industry where she led the lending program for a statewide microlending organization in Wisconsin before launching her consulting practice.
 Barbara’s core expertise is grounded is scaling loan programs, portfolio management and aligning staff, products and systems.
 She focuses on earned income strategies and establishing loan operations systems.
 Special attention is devoted to technical assistance deployment, and building collaborations with local and state governments, banks, small business agencies and funding agencies and individuals.

 Zach Grafe is an Albuquerque-based consultant specializing in private equity, financial management, business planning, and data analysis.
 Zach has consulted with for-profit and nonprofit enterprises across the education, healthcare, financial services, and consumer products industries and works alongside managers to develop and implement financial and operational plans.
 He excels at building complex financial models; developing data tracking, analysis, and reporting capabilities; analyzing strategic investment and acquisition opportunities; and providing analytical support for external communications including business plans, grant applications, and publications.
 Zach has served as a contract CFO for multiple corporations and, prior to starting his own consulting firm, spent several years as an analyst in the venture capital industry.